Macb3th/dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 in this example because they are the only indication to the user that something will happen when the item is clicked.

-This behavior is coded in the todo-with-delete app's CSS file with this rule:
+This behavior is coded in the todo_with_delete app's CSS file with this rule:

 {% highlight dart %}
 #to-do-list li:hover {